ag-adampike/scim-examples/digitalocean-app-platform/README.md

 ## Deployment Overview

 Deploying the SCIM bridge with App Platform comes with a few benefits:
-* App Platform will provide and host the URL for your SCIM bridge; you will not need to setup an A record or prepare a name for a URL as noted in [PREPARATION.md](https://github.com/1Password/scim-examples/blob/master/PREPARATION.md)
+* App Platform will provide and host the URL for your SCIM bridge; you will not need to setup an A record or prepare a name for a URL as noted in [PREPARATION.md](PREPARATION.md)
-* App Platfom will host the SCIM bridge for a low cost of $5/month.
+* App Platfom will host the SCIM bridge for a low cost of $10/month.
 An additional cost will be applied for setting up Redis.
 * There's no need to manage the container that the SCIM bridge will be running on.

 ## Preparation and Deployment
 To get started with deploying the SCIM bridge using App Platform, you'll need:
 * Access to your organization's DigitalOcean tenant.
 * Access to your organization's GitHub account in order to fork this repository.
-* Access to create a Droplet for Redis in your organization's DigitalOcean tenant.

-### Step One: Setting up Redis
+### Step 1: Fork this repository

-Before you deploy the SCIM bridge using App Platform, a Redis database must be created first using DigitalOcean's managed Redis database solution.

-1. Under ```Manage``` in the left-hand navigation menu, select ```Databases``` or select the ```Create``` dropdown menu in the top right corner of your DigitalOcean tenant and select ```Databases```.
-2. Choose Redis as your Database Engine.
-3. Under ```Choose your Configuration```, leaving the ```Machine Type``` set to the ```Basic Nodes``` option is sufficient.
-4. Choose a datacenter.
-5. Enter a unique name for the Redis cluster (or use the default one provided).
-6. Once you've configured the other settings on this page to your liking, click ```Create a Database Cluster```.

-### Step Two: Building and Deploying using App Platform

-Now that Redis has been set up, you can start the deployment process of the SCIM bridge.
-Be sure that you have forked this repo before continuing:

-#### Setting up the forked repo:

 1. Under ```Manage``` in the left-hand navigation menu, select ```Apps``` or select the ```Create``` dropdown menu in the top right corner of your DigitalOcean tenant and select Apps.
 2. Select ```Launch Your App``` on the splash page.
 If you've already started using Apps, select ```Create App``` in the top right corner of the page.